luiscoco/MicroServices_dotNET8_CRUD_WebAPI-AzureMongoDB/README.md

 See the data inside the new database and collection

 ### 9.3.
-Third, we build and run the WebAPI application with HTTP protocol
+We build and run the WebAPI application with HTTP protocol